Contents

 …then you polish up those bios and start featuring your talent on your homepage.

-Let’s look at this county’s path data for a government-specific example.
-In the 28 days we pulled this data, 224 people clicked on “Human Resources.”
-But then 97 of those people went back to the County’s homepage.
+Want a government-specific example?
+Let’s look at “Llama County’s” path data.
+(This is data from a real client of ours, but we changed the name.)
+In the 28 days we pulled this data for, 224 people clicked on “Human Resources.”
+Then 97 of those people went back to the County’s homepage.
 But from there, 42 went back to the Human Resources page!
 It’s clear that whatever people are looking for when they click Human Resources… They aren’t finding it quickly.

-What could this county do to improve the user experience in this case?
+So, what could this county do to improve the user experience?

 Crazy Egg allows you to put surveys on either open-ended or multiple-choice pages.
 They could add a question on the Human Resources page that asks, “Did you find what you needed on this page?”
-If the user selects “No,” they could receive an open-ended question, “What information were you looking for?” with an option to leave their email address so the county can follow up with them.
+If the user selects “No,” they get an open-ended question, “What information were you looking for?”
+They can even leave their email address so the county can follow up with them directly.

 Google Search